-Selling, general and administrative expenses were \$12.7 million for the three months ended September 30, 2022, compared to \$9.3 million for the three months ended September 30, 2021.
-The increase of \$3.4 million is primarily the result of an increase of \$1.1 million in personnel related costs, including a stock-based compensation increase of \$0.4 million, and an increase of \$0.8 million in payroll and fringe benefits.
-The increase in personnel related costs was driven by the continued hiring of additional personnel in our general and administrative functions, including the addition of commercial personnel associated with pre-launch commercial planning and initial build of the Company's commercial infrastructure, which accounts for approximately \$0.3 million of the increase.
-In addition, there is an increase of approximately \$1.4 million related to outside services and external expenses related to commercial planning and initial commercial activities compared to prior year, as we expand our operations.
+Selling, general and administrative expenses were \$13.7 million for the three months ended December 31, 2023, compared to \$11.4 million for the three months ended December 31, 2022.
+The increase of \$2.3 million is primarily the result of an increase of \$1.1 million in personnel related costs and an increase of \$1.0 million in payroll and fringe benefits.
+The increase in personnel related costs was driven by the continued hiring of additional personnel in our selling, general and administrative functions, focusing on additional pre-launch planning and initial build of the Company's commercial infrastructure.
+Additionally, there is a net increase of \$0.8 million in sales and marketing and other variable costs, which is driven by external spend increases in building and preparation for sales and marketing programs, and market research.

-Total other (expense) income, net
+Total other income (expense), net

-Other net expense was \$1.5 million for the three months ended September 30, 2022, compared to \$0.1 million for the three months ended September 30, 2021.
-The net change of \$1.4 million is primarily attributable to an increase in expense of \$2.3 million in the current year compared to the prior year due to exchange rate fluctuations related to the changes in foreign exchange rates of the British Pound Sterling to the United States Dollar, specifically on intercompany and other non-functional currency transactions.
-This increased expense is somewhat offset by an increase in investment income of approximately \$1.0 million.
+Other income (expense), net was \$5.9 million for the three months ended December 31, 2023, compared to a net income of \$1.9 million for the three months ended December 31, 2022.
+The net change of \$4.0 million is primarily attributable to an increase in investment income of \$3.0 million as a result of higher interest rates during the quarter, as well as a decrease in expense of \$1.2 million in the current year compared to the prior year due to exchange rate fluctuations related to the changes in foreign exchange rates of the British Pound Sterling to the United States Dollar, specifically on intercompany and other non-functional currency transactions.